AnyhowStep/type-mapping/README.md

 A `MappingError` should give you detailed information about why a mapping failed, and should provide enough metadata to let you write a custom error handler.

+When created with `ErrorUtil.makeMappingError()`, all properties of `MappingError` that are not properties of `Error` are **non-enumerable**.

+This means that they will not show up if you use `Object.keys()` or `JSON.stringify()`.

+This is intentional because serializing all data about an error may be undesirable, especially if the error contains sensitive information.

+You should use `ErrorUtil.isMappingError()` to detect a `MappingError` and handle such errors explicitly.

 -----

 ### Default `Mapper`s